Flutter-gg-1/Assignment-7/assignment07/README.md

 ## Exercise 1: Shapes

-This exercise demonstrates the use of abstract classes, inheritance, and method overriding in Dart.
+This exercise demonstrates the use of abstract classes, inheritance, error handler, and method overriding in Dart.

 ### How to Run
 1. Ensure you have Dart installed on your system, by using: